 Coimbra Portugal Travel Guide

-For challenging hiking, head to the nearby Serra da Lousã mountains.
+For tough hiking, head to the nearby Serra da Lousã mountains.
 This region possesses several trails, including routes connecting the charming Schist Villages (Aldeias do Xisto).
 These trails range from moderate to strenuous, often needing proper gear.
 Find hiking tours on GetYourGuide.

 When undertaking hiking or adventure sports, especially in mountain regions, confirm local conditions and carry appropriate gear.
 Inform someone of your route and expected return time.